Sir Donald George Anderson (1917-1975)

 He was known at the time as "the father of Australian ATC".

-In 1952 he was appointed Assistant Director-General (Personnel and Establishments), at the age of 35.
+In 1952 Don Anderson was appointed Assistant Director-General (Personnel and Establishments), at the age of 35, and the following year was made Secretary-General of the South Pacific meeting of ICAO in Melbourne.

-In 1957 he won the Oswald Watt Memorial Medal for "the most valuable contribution to aviation by an Australian".
+In 1957 he was awarded the Oswald Watt Memorial Medal for "the most valuable contribution to aviation by an Australian" in that year.

 Outside aviation, Don Anderson's main interest was cricket.
 He was a former opening batsman with the Melbourne district team Essendon, and in the 1948-49 season topped the club's batting averages.